tanepiper/mm-components/readme.md

 ## `<mm-keyboard>`

 The `<mm-keyboard>` tag provides an audio context for creating a keyboard element.
 It takes one property at the moment `oscillator-type`, which can be one of `sine, square, sawsawtooth or triangle`.
-Inside you attach via the slot
+Inside you attach via a single slot any keys you want to bind.
+The `mm-keyboard` listens for real keyboard events as well as events from virtual keys.
+Currently it also provides the wave form picker.

 ## `<mm-key>`